Cascade Conference (MHSAA)

 The Cascade Conference is a Michigan high school athletic conference that was formed prior to the 1954 school year.
-The conference includes Class C schools with the majority of its members being from Jackson County along with one member each from Lenawee and Washtenaw counties.
+The conference includes mostly Class C schools and one Class B school with the majority of its members being from Jackson County along with one member each from Calhoun, Hillsdale, Ingham, Lenawee, and Washtenaw counties.

 History

 Formation

 The Cascades Conference was formed in 1954 with ten schools from the Jackson County League.
-The original members were: Brooklyn, Concord, East Jackson, Grass Lake, Hanvoer-Horton, Jackson Vandercook Lake, Michigan Center, Napoleon, Parma and Springport high schools.
+The original members were: Brooklyn, Concord, East Jackson, Grass Lake, Hanover-Horton, Jackson Vandercook Lake, Michigan Center, Napoleon, Parma and Springport high schools.

 Red and Blue

 With the growth of suburbs, some Cascades Conference schools grew more rapidly than others.
 This led to the creation of the Red and Blue divisions.
 Between 1983 and 1996, four schools were listed as Cascades-Red Members: Jackson Lumen Christi, Jackson Northwest, Parma Jackson County Western and Brooklyn Columbia Central.
 In 1996, Jackson Northwest and Jackson Lumen Christi left the Cascades Red for the Capital-Circuit Conference.
 Brooklyn Columbia Central left the Cascades Red after 1995 and competed as an independent for two years, before joining the Lenawee County Conference at the start of the 1997 school year.
 Parma Jackson County Western left the Cascades Red after the 1995 school year and joined the Twin Valley Conference.